zedif/gitlab-novice/episodes/04-groups.md

 1. Navigate to the group home page.
 2. Select “Group information”, then “Members” from the side bar menu.
 3. Click the “Invite members” button.
-4. Fill out dialog to invite your instructor with the “Guest” role.
+4. Fill in the dialog to invite your instructor with the “Guest” role.
 5. Click the “Invite” button.

 ::::